How to Negotiate Salary for Your Next Career Move

 The most important takeaways

-- Before you negotiate your salary take a look at market rates and industry standards to ensure your salary offer is fair.
+- Before you negotiate your salary take a look at market rates and industry standards to make sure that your salary request is realistic.

 Do your research